 Here are some common causes of unexplained weight gain that might help you find out what’s going on:

-• Chronic stress - Long-term or chronic stress can be related to unexplained weight gain.
+Chronic stress - Long-term or chronic stress can be related to unexplained weight gain.
 One possible reason?
 Stress can change your food preferences—making you crave foods high in fats and sugar.
 Many factors can contribute to chronic stress, but social stressors—like interpersonal conflicts or toxic work environments—are some of the most common drivers [1].
-Test for indicators of chronic stress.

-• Thyroid disorders - Hypothyroidism—a condition involving an underactive thyroid gland—has been linked to weight gain [2].
+Thyroid disorders - Hypothyroidism—a condition involving an underactive thyroid gland—has been linked to weight gain [2].
 This thyroid disorder is especially common in women [3] and in people over 60 [4].
 The most common cause of hypothyroidism in U.S. adults is Hashimoto’s disease.
-Test your thyroid with our test.
+Take our thyroid test.

-• Lack of sleep - Not getting enough sleep and poor sleep quality are both potentially linked to weight gain [5].
+Lack of sleep - Not getting enough sleep and poor sleep quality are both potentially linked to weight gain [5].
 One common cause of low sleep quality is artificial lighting.
 Exposure to light affects your body’s sleep-regulating hormones—like melatonin—so scrolling through your phone or watching TV just before bedtime can make it challenging to fall asleep and/or disrupt your sleep quality.
-Check in on your sleep hormone levels.

 Weight gain and obesity have been connected with the following health conditions: